 ‘Our continued aim is to inspire teachers and raise the achievement of all learners through an inclusive approach to more able education’.
 Free resources, On-demand video and audio guides, more.
 UK

 Scroll down the page for listings related to Gifted Education sites both in Canada as well as other countries.

 - National Association for Gifted Children

 ‘NAGC’s mission is to support those who enhance the growth and development of gifted and talented children through education, advocacy, community building and research.
 Information & Publications; Get Involved; Professional Learning’.
 USA.

 - New Zealand Association for Gifted Children [NZAGC]

 ‘The New Zealand Association for Gifted Children exists to promote the needs of gifted kids at national level and support and foster initiatives at local level which meet those needs’.

 - REACH Education Consultancy

-We know it is based in New Zealand !
-‘REACH Education Consultancy is an agency created specifically to support schools in working successfully with gifted learners.’
-Of most interest might be their Online Course, “Certificate in Effective Practice in Gifted Education”, already used by some Australian teachers as a professional development course.
+‘REACH Education Consultancy is an agency created specifically to support schools in working successfully with gifted students.
+However, of most interest might be their Online Course, “Certificate in Effective Practice in Gifted Education”, already used by some Australian teachers as a professional development course.

 1. Gifted and Talented, Gateways, 7 November 2016.
 Web.
 7 November 2016.